2026 Jim Gariepy Memorial Fly Fishing Tournament & Fly Fishing 101 Clinic

 5:45 PM: Awards Ceremony & Raffle

-6:00 PM: Closing and clean up
+6:00 PM: Closing and clean-up

 Awards

-Single Fly Champ | Total Number of Inches of Trout |
+| Single Fly Champ | Total Number of Inches of Trout |

-Junior Single Fly Champ | 18 Years of Age or Younger |
+| Junior Single Fly Champ | 18 Years of Age or Younger |

-Senior Single Fly Champ | 65 Years of Age or Older |
+| Senior Single Fly Champ | 65 Years of Age or Older |

-Pepe (Grandfather) | Largest Trout in Length and Girth |
+| Pepe (Grandfather) | Largest Trout in Length and Girth |

-Honorable Mentions | As Appropriate |
+| Honorable Mentions | As Appropriate |

 Sponsors

-Our Chapter is grateful for the support we receive every year at this event through the generosity of our sponsors – Deerfield Fly Shop, Overwatch Outpost, Concord Outfitters, Swift River Fly Fishing, Berkshire Brewing Company, High Hook Wines, Fish Tale Fabricators, Pheasant Tail Tours, Hilltown Anglers and Chris Jackson Fly Fishing.
+Our Chapter is grateful for the support we receive every year at this event through the generosity of our sponsors – Deerfield Fly Shop, Foolhardy Hill, Berkshire Brewing Company, High Hook Wines, Fish Tale Fabricators, Pheasant Tail Tours, Sugarloaf Tackle, Hilltown Anglers, Spinoza Rods, Cheeky Reels, Wingo, Tom Foley, Dave Jankowski, Ellen Smith & Bill Pastuzek, Bob Gancarz, Harrison Anglers and Chris Jackson Fly Fishing.

-In addition, we want to acknowledge past Single Fly Event sponsors and loyal supporters of DRWTU conservation efforts – Thomas & Thomas Rodmakers, Sugarloaf Tackle, Pete Huttlinger Music, Costa Del Mar, Kringle Candle, Walking Cloud Farm, Shelburne Falls Coffee Roasters and many others.
+In addition, we want to acknowledge past Single Fly Event sponsors and loyal supporters of DRWTU conservation efforts – Zoar Outdoors, Concord Outfitters, Swift River Fly Fishing, Pete Huttlinger Music, Pekarski’s Sausage, Walking Cloud Farm, Shelburne Falls Coffee Roasters, Warfield House amongst others.